 Second, rates are still near relative lows.
 The Federal Reserve expects to increase rates in 2018 which will impact borrowing costs as well as affordability.
 If you buy one year from now instead of in the current environment you’ll find you qualify for less mortgage than what you can qualify for today.

 Third, home values are back on the rise.
-For the first time in 10 years, the maximum conforming loan limit posted an increase.
-For years the maximum conforming limit was $417,000 before the 2017 increase to $484,350 was announced late last year.
+Every year for the last three, the maximum conforming loan limit posted an increase.
+For years the maximum conforming limit was $417,000, it’s currently $510,400.
 This is because the national average price of a home finally rose above the price in 2007 when home values began to fall.
 Today, home values have erased that deficit and due to a return to traditional underwriting and affordability standards, record foreclosures are a thing of the past.

 The millennial first-time buyer can shop with confidence knowing the lender they’re working with is on solid footing and the loan they qualify for is one they can actually afford.
 When you combine both an increase in interest rates and prices of homes, it might be the very best time to buy in a long, long time.
 Please call us above, or just submit the Info Request Form on this page to learn more about all the latest first-time buyer options.